downlinko/downlinko.github.io/_posts/internet/2018-06-11-download-install-firefox-56-windows.md

 ---
-title: "Download and Install Firefox 56 on Windows"
+title: "Download and Install Mozilla Firefox 56 on Windows"
-permalink: /download-install-firefox-56-windows.html
+permalink: /download-install-mozilla-firefox-56-windows.html
-excerpt: "A detailed step-by-step tutorial on how to download and install Firefox 56 on Windows."
+excerpt: "A detailed step-by-step tutorial on how to download and install Mozilla Firefox 56 on Windows."
 date: 2018-06-11
 last_modified_at: 2018-06-11
 categories: [Internet]
-tags: [Download, Firefox, Install, Tutorial, Windows]
+tags: [Download, Firefox, Install, Mozilla, Tutorial, Windows]
 published: true
 ---

 <img src="{{ site.url }}/assets/images/posts/internet/download-install-firefox-56-windows.png" alt="download install firefox 56 windows" class="align-right title-image">

-Want to download and install Firefox 56?
+Want to download and install Mozilla Firefox 56?

 Then you’re in the right place.

 Because today I’m going to show **where you can find the installer**.
-I'll also walk you through the setup.
+And I'll also walk you through the setup.

 Let’s start!